 In Western religious traditions, the chasm between a world proclaimed “good” by a creator and the reality of horrendous evil creates a paradox, one that has been the subject of centuries of reflection.
 We will discuss and critique theodicy—the problem of evil—through Western religious perspectives by exploring literature, philosophy, and film.
 Throughout history humans have been concerned with questions concerning suffering and death, meaning and life.

 No prerequisites required.
-This is a great course for those interested in religion, philosophy, counseling, psychology and literature.
+This is a great course for those interested in religion, philosophy, counseling, nursing, psychology and literature.
 Offered in Fall Semesters and counts toward REL Major and Minor.

 REL 355: Buddhism More than just a trendy religion in the West, the early spread of Buddhism helped to give birth to the very idea of Asia, since monks, traders, and kings built lasting ties across the continent while promoting the religion far and wide.
 This course offers a comprehensive survey of the diverse patterns and expressions of Buddhist life from the time of the Buddha up to the present day.
 We will examine the beliefs, practices, and values that have existed among adherents, particularly as found in India, Sri Lanka, Nepal, and Tibet.
 Students are encouraged to develop critical and creative thinking through textual analysis, video resources, field experiences, and student projects.

 REL 355: Buddhism counts toward the REL Major and Minor, the Asian Studies Minor, and the Asia regional requirement of the Global Studies Major.
 Also recommended for students interested in Asian cultures and spirituality.
 Offered regularly.